 - Enjoy choice and flexibility when moving from the old to the new.

-- Chose if to rewrite apps or not
+- Chose if you need to rewrite apps or not.

-The Identity Fabric offers the best of both worlds and gives organizations a true solution that isn’t a short-term fix.
-Don’t wait for your IAM to be pushed to the brink before exploring a better way with the Identity Fabric.
+The identity fabric offers the best of both worlds and gives organizations a true solution that isn’t a short-term fix.
+Don’t wait for your IAM to be pushed to the brink before exploring a better way with the identity fabric.
 Message us with your biggest IAM challenges today.
 If you’re ready to start to think about your multi-cloud identity strategy, download the identity fabric datasheet or get in touch and we can show you how it works in your environment.